mikeevstropov/loopback4-acl/README.md

 1. Implement your own `User` (required) and `Role` (optional).
 2. Implement `ACLUserService` to resolve the session user.
 3. Implement `login` method to expose JWT token.
-4. Enable `ACLComponent` in your App.
+4. Mount `ACLComponent` in your App.

 ### Implement `ACLUserService`